 Even when you do everything noted above, you’re still going to have a few problems.
 Sometimes all it takes is to call a contractor and schedule a repair.
-Often times they don’t show up; I call the phenomenon “Lake Time” and I’ve noticed that it’s especially prevalent when the fish are biting.
-The best way to avoid “Lake Time” is by choosing contractors who are reliable; your neighbors at the lake are usually very willing to give you names of contractors who’ve performed admirably for them.
+Often they don’t show up; I call the phenomenon “Lake Time” and I’ve noticed that it’s especially prevalent when the fish are biting.
+The best way to avoid “Lake Time” is by choosing reliable contractors; your neighbors at the lake are usually very willing to give you names of contractors who’ve performed admirably for them.
 I also use a follow-up system where I call the repairman and remind him of the appointment.
 These repeated calls seem to help.

 About the Author:

 Kenyon Blunt is the publisher of “Lake Home Tips.”